Lav15/lavjain.github.io/README.md

 **End-to-End BI Delivery:** Managing the full project lifecycle from pre-sales scoping and SOW definition through to production delivery, embedding data quality controls and standardized business logic throughout the development process.

-**Customer Value & Advisory:** Building long-term client trust by guiding organizations toward a single source of truth through data standardization, classification frameworks, and enterprise-wide KPI alignment to maximize business value and ROI.
+**Customer Value & Advisory:** Building long-term client trust by guiding organizations toward a single source of truth through data standardization, classification, and enterprise-wide KPI alignment to maximize business value and ROI.

 ## Methodology: How I Operate